CLOSE

 Dr. John Hayes

 Almost every human being has been touched by trauma in some form, and so have many congregations, communities, and institutions.
 Therefore, all ministry occurs in the context of trauma.
 This course provides an immersion in understanding the spectrum and nature of trauma, along with its profound effects on the brain, psyche, and spirit.
 Students will be encouraged to consider the traumas in their lives and their contribution (positive or negative) to the way they do ministry.
 This course will equip the minister or pastoral helper to be a non-anxious presence, providing witness to suffering, and to assess the need for other kinds of care, including referral when indicated.
-Full course description coming soon.
+Full Course Description

-ES665 Christians, Jews and Theology After The Holocaust
+ES665 Christians, Jews and Theology After The Holocaust (Postponed to Summer 2025)

 Monday, 6 – 8:30 pm